Konrad77/Koder-Dark-Theme/readme.md

 </p>

 ## Limitations
-- C++ only looks oki
+- C++ is the only language that I tested.
+I know that some others doesnt work.
-- Feel free to edit the theme and add support for other languages
+- Feel free to edit the theme and add support for other languages.

 ## Install
-Copy or move files to 'boot/home/config/non-packaged/data/Koder/'
+Copy 'styles' or move it to 'boot/home/config/non-packaged/data/Koder/'

 Follow me on:
 [Twitter](https:://twitter.com/konrad1977)